ozzie787/prediction/project.md

 ![**Figure 2:** Plot showing out of sample error versus the number of predictors in the C5.0 decisson tree when predicitions are carried out using the training and test set.
 Dashed line at 0.5 denotes a out of sample error of 0.5% to illustrate how the value is converging.
 Inset plot shows zoomed in section of the plot to show the small out of sample error observed when the model predicts against the training set ](project_files/figure-html/err_plot-1.png)

 In Figure 2 it can be seen that even with very few predictors the C5.0 model is better at predicting the activity than the gbm model fitted earlier.
 With an increasing number of predictors the out of sample error on the testing set decreases until it converges at approximately 0.5% at 25 predictors.
-The out of sample error on the model with the training set very rapidly converges to 0% which is expected as the model is being tested against the data it has been trained with.
+The out of sample error on the model with the training set very rapidly converges to 0% which is expected as the data set the model is being tested against, is the data it has been trained with.
 In the interest of minimizing the number of predictors used while maintaining accuracy I concluded that a final model that uses 20 predictors gives the best balance.

+## Evaluating the Final Selected Model

-The resulting model was tested using the `test` data set using `predict()` from the stats package.
+The selected model containing 20 predictors was tested using the `test` data set using `predict()` from the stats package.
 The frequency of each predicted activity versus actual activity label was calculated.
 These frequencies were then expressed as a percentage of the actual frequency of the activity in the `test` data set.
 Using the function `plotter()` the percentage accuracy of the selected model, `modfit20` was plotted as a tile plot as seen in Figure 3.

 ```r